CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Appendix

-For Task 2, the query was maintained to be relatively consistent with the Task 1 query, and modified to: "Return the top 10 most likely EC numbers as a comma separated list for this reaction: \textbf{naloxone + NAD(P)H = 6alpha-naloxol + NADP+}, which associates with the following text: \textbf{oxidoreductase; oxidoreductase, acting on CH-OH group of donors; oxidoreductase, acting on the CH-OH group of donors, NAD or NADP as acceptor; morphine 6-dehydrogenase.}", where a sample reaction has been bolded.
+For Task 2, the query was maintained to be relatively consistent with the Task 1 query, and modified to: "Return the most likely EC number for this reaction: \textbf{naloxone + NAD(P)H = 6alpha-naloxol + NADP+}, which associates with the following text: \textbf{oxidoreductase; oxidoreductase, acting on CH-OH group of donors; oxidoreductase, acting on the CH-OH group of donors, NAD or NADP as acceptor; morphine 6-dehydrogenase.}", where a sample reaction has been bolded.
 Using the system prompt of: "You are protein engineer capable of predicting EC numbers from a combination of textual information and a reaction that corresponds to a specific protein.
 You are also a skilled programmer and able to execute the code necessary to predict an EC number when you can't use reason alone.
 Given a reaction and text information of an EC you are able to determine the most likely enzyme class for a reaction.
 You don't give up when faced with a reaction you don't know, you will use tools to resolve the most likely enzyme number.
 You only return enzyme commission numbers in a comma separated list, no other text is returned, you have failed if you do not return the EC numbers.
-You only return the exact number of EC numbers that a user has provided requested, ordered by their likelihood of being correct.".
+You only return the most likely EC number."
 For Task 2 without the reaction text, we used the same prompt as above except with the reaction text components removed.
+Compared with the other tools, ChatGPT was provided with the reaction as a text string rather than a smiles string.

 \textbf{BLASTp. } BLAST (Basic Alignment Search Tool) is an efficient algorithm for finding similar sequences in a reference database, to a query sequence \citep{altschup_basic_nodate}.
-We opted to use npyBlast at the protein sequence level which is a python implementation of BLASTp.
-For each test set, the training dataset was provided as the fasta file reference database, and the test set was provided as the query fasta. $k=10$ hits were returned for each query, sorted based on similarity, using default parameters with a minimum required sequence similarity of 0.1.
-The EC number classification was then inferred from the returned sequence(s).
+We opted to use Diamond BLAST at the protein sequence level.
+For each test set, the training dataset was provided as the fasta file reference database, and the test set was provided as the query fasta. $k=1$ hits were returned for each query, sorted based on similarity, using default parameters.
+The EC number classification was then inferred from the returned reference sequence(s).

-\textbf{ProteInfer. } ProteInfer is a classification model released in 2023 \citep{sanderson_proteinfer_2023}, and we used the pretrained version to test our datasets, which may inflate the reported accuracies.
-Variable numbers of ECs were returned for ProteInfer depending on the query.
-Future work should include re-training ProteInfer using the train-test splits proposed in CARE.